-Activity Description: Since the year 2000 the Chilab lab was applied to use lasers potential in micromaching.
-At the end of the year 2002 the lab begins to design the first Diode Pumped Solis State Laser for High Peak Power generation, in collaboration with Zaniboni Laser S.r.l. that is interested in using this laser sources for fabrication of laser marker machines.
+Since the year 2000 the Chilab was involved in the exploitation of lasers potential in micromachining.
+At the end of the year 2002 the lab began to design the first Diode Pumped Solis State Laser for High Peak Power generation, in collaboration with Zaniboni Laser s.r.l. to develop laser marker machines.
 Up to now several different laser sources have been designed and tested.
-Besides, in the year 2005 the lab decides to generate a new Spin-Off dedicated to design and fabrication of laser for materials processing such as marking, micro-drilling, micro-cutting and micro-welding.
-The figure 1 shows the laser source MQL-20 (20W cw, up to 200 kHz) fabricated by Microla Optoelectronics S.r.l. (http://www.micro-la.com) skills range from the fabrication of laser sources to the optical and thermo-dynamical design of laser systems and the feasibility study of processes based on these sources.
+Moreover, in 2006 the lab decided to found a new Spin-Off dedicated to the design and fabrication of lasers for materials processing such as marking, micro-drilling, micro-cutting and micro-welding.
+Microla Optoelectronics s.r.l. (http://www.micro-la.com) skills range from the fabrication of laser sources to the optical and thermo-dynamical design of laser systems and the feasibility study of processes based on these sources.